Breath of Life, Breath of Hope!

 “Hyper” means increased and “baric” means pressure.
-During HBOT the client breathes 100% medical grade oxygen in a specially designed chamber under increased atmospheric pressure.
+During HBOT the client breathes 100% medical grade oxygen while resting comfortably in a specially designed chamber in which the ambient pressure has been increased.
 The entire body is super-saturated with healing, life-giving oxygen.
 Blood oxygen levels increases 10 to 15 times higher than normal.
 Oxygen is infused into all other body fluids and tissues as well, including the brain, bone marrow and lymph.

 Worldwide research confirms that HBOT provides the following benefits: